Matrix concentration inequalities via the method of exchangeable pairs: Polynomial moment inequalities for random matrices. Polynomial moment inequalities for random matrices

 \end{cor}

-Turn to Appendix~\ref{sec:pf-rosenthal} for our proof of Corollary~\ref{cor:ros-pin}.
-This result extends a moment inequality due to Nagaev and Pinelis~\cite{NP77:Some-Inequalities}, which refines the constants in Rosenthal's inequality~\cite[Lem.~1]{Ros70:Subspaces-Lp}.
-See the historical discussion~\cite[Sec.~5]{Pin94:Optimum-Bounds} for details.
-As we were finishing this paper, we learned that Junge and Zheng have recently established a noncommutative moment inequality~\cite[Thm.~0.4]{JZ11:Noncommutative-Bennett} that is quite similar to Corollary~\ref{cor:ros-pin}.
+Turn to Appendix \ref{sec:pf-rosenthal} for the proof of Corollary~\ref {cor:ros-pin}.
+This result extends a moment inequality due to Nagaev and Pinelis \cite{NP77Some-Inequalities}, which refines the constants in Rosenthal's inequality \cite{Ros70Subspaces-Lp}, Lemma~1.
+See the historical discussion \cite{Pin94Optimum-Bounds}, Section~5, for details.
+An interesting application of Corollary~\ref{cor:ros-pin} is to establish improved sample complexity bounds for masked sample covariance estimation \cite{CGT11Masked-Sample} when the dimension of a covariance matrix exceeds the number of samples.
+As we were finishing this paper, we learned that Junge and Zheng have recently established a noncommutative moment inequality \cite{JZ11Noncommutative-Bennett}, Theorem~0.4, that is quite similar to Corollary~\ref{cor:ros-pin}.